khanfarzal/Cyclistic-Bike-Share-Analysis/README.md

 <a href="url"><img src="https://github.com/khanfarzal/Cyclistic-Bike-share-Analysis/blob/main/Graphs/Member%20Weekday%20Peak%20Hours.png" align="center" height="500" width="1000" ></a>

 Member riders are hiring maximum number of bikes during peak commute hours that is between 7:00 A.M. - 9:00 A.M. in the morning and between 4:00 P.M. - 6:00 P.M. in the evening.
-Also, member riders seem to be using the bikes to travel to and fro between home and train station since most of the peak cyclistic docking stations are near train stations.
+Also, member riders seem to be using the bikes to travel towards station since some of the peak cyclistic docking stations are near train stations.

 <a href="url"><img src="https://github.com/khanfarzal/Cyclistic-Bike-share-Analysis/blob/main/Graphs/Casual%20Weekend%20Peak%20Hours.png" align="center" height="500" width="1000" ></a>